 - To make Pancit gluten-free use Tamari or coconut aminos instead of soy sauce.
 Some oyster sauce is made with wheat flour, making it NOT gluten-free.
 This is the brand I use when making gluten-free recipes.
 And with everything, it's a great practice to always check the ingredient labels.
 Here's a great resource that goes over a list of brands that are gluten-free.
 Pancit Canton noodles are typically made of wheat flour.
 For a gluten-free option use rice or mungbean or bean thread noodles.

-Any ingredients for a pancit dish can be adjusted according to your personal taste.
-That's one of the reasons pancit is my go-to meal for a quick weeknight comfort food.
-I can just throw in any meat and/or vegetables I have available.
+Any ingredients for Filipino Pancit noodles can be adjusted according to your personal taste.
+That's one of the reasons this is my go-to meal for a quick weeknight comfort food.
 And the sauce, any of your favorites will work!
-Use your imagination and enjoy! 🥘
+Use your imagination and enjoy!

 - Protein: pork, beef, fish, shrimp, or a combination will be great.